medcomdk/ehmi/docs/index.md

 <br/>

-*EHMI, which stands for Enhanced Healthcare Messaging Infrastructure, is built on eDelivery, which is the core of future message communication.
-But EHMI involves several additional elements and services compared to eDelivery, such as support of message sharing, improved handling of addressing via a health addressing service (EHMI Addressing Service, EAS) and delivery status (EHMI Delivery Status, EDS) (also called Track'n'Trace).*
+*EHMI (Enhanced Healthcare Messaging Infrastructure) is built on eDelivery, which is the core of future message communication.
+But EHMI involves several additional elements and services compared to eDelivery, such as support of message sharing, improved handling of addressing via a health addressing service (EHMI Addressing Service, EAS) and delivery status (EHMI Delivery Status, EDS) (also called Track'n'Trace).
+'The Architectural Vision' (DA: Målbilledet for meddelelseskommunikation på sundhedsområdet) forms the framework and guideline for testing EHMI.
+'The Architectural Vision' can be read <a href="https://sundhedsdatastyrelsen.dk/da/rammer-og-retningslinjer/om-referencearkitektur-og-standarder/referencearkitekturer" target="blank"> here</a>.*

 <br/>